 Keywords:

-keyword 1; digital transformation projects 2; government 3; project complexity 4; framework 5; inter-organizational cooperation
+keyword 1; digital transformation projects 2; government 3; project complexity 4; digital technology 5; inter-organizational cooperation

 Introduction

 Project complexity has received much attention from practitioners and academics alike during recent decades [1], and significant progress has been made in understanding the different aspects of complexity in projects [2].
 Although extant studies provide useful insights on project complexity in a number of industries such as engineering and IT/IS [3, 4], we still know very little about complexity factors in government digital transformation projects, and what may causes complexity in these projects.
 Drawing upon the emerging field of project complexity management literature and an in-depth case study approach, we attempt to explore the nature of complexity in a government digital transformation project.